Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 In Comuna 13, it is not about saving your legs for that 1 minute of an uphill struggle.
 The Escalators are about progress in the form of social equity and accessibility for all citizens.
 They are literally redefining urban mobility.

-Supposedly, instead of locals doing what was the equivalent of a 28 story building climb daily to get the nearest metro stop.
-The Escalators cut this to around a 6 minutes leg break, transforming the neighborhood entirely
+Supposedly, instead of locals doing what was the equivalent of a 28-story building climb daily to get to the nearest metro stop.
+The Escalators cut this to around a 6-minute leg break, transforming the neighbourhood entirely

-Get to the entrance and you see the escalators which take you further up into the neighborhood, opening up hidden corners of the Comuna.
+Get to the entrance, and you see the escalators which take you further up into the neighbourhood, opening up hidden corners of the Comuna.

 The Escalators have also made it possible for others to visit friends and family that may live in this extremely high region of Medellín.

-Not to mention, attracted thousands of new tourists who want to get a taste of life in one of Colombia’s most dangerous neighborhoods.
+Not to mention, attracted thousands of new tourists who want to get a taste of life in one of Colombia’s most dangerous neighbourhoods.

 The People of Comuna 13

-There were young kids around sweeping the sidewalks.
-This wasn’t by accident!
-This is to welcome you and let you know that you are been specially accommodated.
+There were young kids around sweeping the pavements.
+This wasn’t accidentally!
+This is to welcome you and let you know that you are being specially accommodated.
 That is what I gathered from it anyway.

-Many of which are like tiny ramshackles with little to nothing in the way of material to keep them weatherproof with barely enough to live.
+Many of which are like tiny shacks with little to nothing in the way of material to keep them weatherproof, with barely enough to live.

 What to do in Comuna 13